 Havre – Caumartin – Line 3, 9

 PFW Go-to lunch spots:

 The lunch rush can be especially crazy during PFW.
 Choose a few options beforehand to save time.
-One of our favorite spots is La Cantine located on the garden-level of the Merci concept store.
-Not only is Merci a must-do while you’re in Paris, the lovely café is the perfect spot to grab a healthy, fresh lunch.
+One of our favorite spots is La Cantine located on the garden level of the Merci concept store.
+Not only is Merci a must-do while you’re in Paris, but the lovely café is also the perfect spot to grab a healthy, fresh lunch.
 The restaurant opens on to a lovely garden and the super-fresh menu includes delicious desserts to keep you going strong all day.
-The Broken Arm is a concept store / restaurant with a menu that changes regularly.
+The Broken Arm is a concept store/restaurant with a menu that changes regularly.
 LaLa cuisine in Maison Sarah Lavoine is another café / store combo with mouth-watering dishes.

 Fashion Week is not just about seeing the clothes, it’s also about being seen.
 It’s impossible to miss the hundreds of high-fashion experts sporting looks from chic to exotic.
 LouLou is THE place to be seen in Paris.
 The high-end restaurant is located within the Musée des Arts Décoratifs and has always been synonymous with all things fashion and style.
 La Giraffe is the newcomer that everyone is talking about.
 With views of the Eiffel tower, 1930s-inspired décor by Joseph Dirance and a menu crafted by Benoît Dargère, it’s no wonder it’s the newest hotspot Parisian restaurant.